madeinoz67/omiocnc-x6-2200epl/docs/pcb/index.md

 <https://www.precisebits.com/tutorials/calibrating_feeds_n_speeds.htm>

-The attached [gcode](https://github.com/madeinoz67/omiocnc-x6-2200epl/blob/9a9ca2f4a3a47d65ec68a3c9ed30a6ea44f6d38d/gcode/pcb/zigzag_feedrate.gcode)(#zigzag-g-code) runs through a range of feeds and spindle speeds using the zigzag pattern outlined on the above link
+The attached [gcode](#zigzag-g-code) runs through a range of feeds and spindle speeds using the zigzag pattern outlined on the above link

 [![Placeholder](images/zigzag.jpg)](https://github.com/madeinoz67/omiocnc-x6-2200epl/blob/9a9ca2f4a3a47d65ec68a3c9ed30a6ea44f6d38d/gcode/pcb/zigzag_feedrate.gcode)